(800) 849-2168

 Connecticut Medical License Lookup

-Also, you can verify certified nurse aides in the Connecticut State Registry, where you can enter the social security number or certification number of the aide and get information such as certification status, expiration date, and abuse findings.
+You can also check registered nurse aides in the Connecticut State Registry by entering the aide’s social security number or certification number and receiving information such as license status, expiration date, and abuse findings.

 Connecticut Medical Licensing Service